Pacific Sardines and Herring: Lives of Food Fish

 Sardines generally live in temperate and subtropical oceans but may also be found in estuaries.
 There is a freshwater species in the Philippines.
 The “true” sardine (Sardinus pilchardus) is also known as the European pilchard.
 As its name suggests, it's found in ocean waters around Europe.

-The Pacific Sardine (Sardinops sagax) is found along the coasts of countries bordering the Pacific Ocean.
+The Pacific Sardine (Sardinops sagax) lives along the coasts of countries bordering the Pacific Ocean.
 It's found on the west coast of Central and North America from Baja California to Alaska, although its exact location depends on the time of year.
-Sardines migrate to find a suitable water temperature as the year progresses.
-The sardines off the coast of Peru and Chile are the same species as the Central and North American sardine, but a different subspecies.
+The fish migrate to find a suitable water temperature as the year progresses.
+The sardines off the coast of Peru and Chile are the same species as the Central and North American fish but a different subspecies.
 Pacific sardines can also be found off the coast of South Africa.

 A Shoal of Sardines in South Africa